PKazm/SF2_MKR_KIT_Connections/README.md

 # Nokia5110_Driver

 This custom FPGA fabric core drives an SPI connection to a Nokia 5110 LCD connected to the J7 set of pins on the board (pin headers soldered on).
 This core connects to the MSS via an APB3 bus interface.
-I am using this core as avenue to write ARM firmware as well as provide output from the device.
-The VDHL could use a rewrite despite working.
+I am using this core as an avenue to write ARM firmware as well as provide output from the device.
+The VDHL could use a rewrite but it works perfectly as far as I can tell.

 # CorePWM

 This is an official FPGA core provided by Microsemi.
-It provides a way to check APB connections with an official and presumably guaranteed to work Core (spoiler, it does work) as well as provides brightness control for all the LEDs.
+It provides a way to check APB connections with an official and presumably guaranteed to work core (spoiler, it does work) as well as provides brightness control for all the LEDs.